 Application of Junior Pledged Revenue

 .
 In order to assure the proper application of moneys constituting the District Property Tax Revenues, the District shall first apply such moneys to pay annual debt service on the Senior Obligations in the Senior Bond Year and to fund such funds and accounts as are required to be funded in such Senior Bond Year in accordance with the terms of the 2021A Senior Indenture and the resolution, indenture or other enactment authorizing the issuance of the other Senior Obligations, then next apply such moneys to pay annual debt service on the Subordinate Obligations in the Subordinate Bond Year and to fund such funds and accounts as are required to be funded in such Subordinate Bond Year in accordance with the terms of the 2021B Subordinate Indenture and the resolution, indenture or other enactment authorizing the issuance of the other Subordinate Obligations, and then after such application, any remaining moneys constituting the District Property Tax Revenues, received by the District for the remainder of such Senior Bond Year and Subordinate Bond Year, as applicable, shall be designated as Junior Pledged Revenue and applied in accordance with this Indenture.
 The District is to transfer all amounts comprising Junior Pledged Revenue to the Trustee as soon as may be practicable after the receipt thereof, and in no event later than the 15th day of the calendar month immediately succeeding the calendar month in which such revenue is received by the District, subject to the last paragraph of this Section 3.05; provided, however, that in the event that the total amount of Junior Pledged Revenue received by the District in a calendar month is less than $50,000, the Junior Pledged Revenue received in such calendar month may instead be remitted to the Trustee no later than the 15th day of the calendar month immediately succeeding the calendar quarter in which such revenue is received by the District (i.e., no later than April 15th for Junior Pledged Revenue received in January, February, or March; no later than July 15th for Junior Pledged Revenue received in April, May, or June; no later than October 15th for Junior Pledged Revenue received in July, August, or September; and no later than January 15th for Junior Pledged Revenue received in October, November, or December).
 IN NO EVENT IS THE DISTRICT PERMITTED TO APPLY ANY PORTION OF THE JUNIOR PLEDGED REVENUE TO ANY OTHER PURPOSE, OR TO WITHHOLD ANY PORTION OF THE JUNIOR PLEDGED REVENUE.
-The Trustee shall credit all Junior Pledged Revenue as received in the following order of priority (excluding the Junior Pledged Revenue described in clause (b) of the definition thereof, which is to be deposited directly to the Junior Bond Fund).
+The Trustee shall credit all Junior Pledged Revenue as received in the following order of priority (excluding the Junior Pledged Revenue described in clause (b) of the definition thereof, which the District shall identify to the Trustee to that it may be deposited directly to the Junior Bond Fund).
 For purposes of the following, when credits to more than one fund, account, or purpose are required at any single priority level, such credits shall rank pari passu with each other and when credits are required to go to funds or accounts which are not held by the Trustee under this Indenture, the Trustee may rely upon the written instructions of the District with respect to the appropriate funds or accounts to which such credits are to be made.